ErichStyger/mcuoneclipse/Examples/Readme.txt

-This folder contains examples using the Processor Expert components.
+This folder contains examples for different IDE's and boards.
 The projects are organized by IDE's and boards.

 - Eclipse: Stock Eclipse Kepler/Luna/Mars with GNU ARM Eclipse plugins